LibrePlan/libreplan/doc/src/user/en/08-asignacion.rst

    Resource assignment

-* Users select "Search resources".
+* Users select "Advanced search".

 * The program shows a new screen consisting of a criteria tree and a list to the right of workers that fulfil the selected criteria: